naatula/artificial-invaders/challenge_1/README.md

 arena for the main event.
 There are 7 balls scattered about the arena.
 Your task is to push all 7 balls into the blue goal.

-In order to complete this task, you will need to develop functionality to:

-- Detect balls
-- Move balls to specified area

 Driving around randomly won't help you, since a single ball going through the red goal will result in a failure.

-You can freely modify the files under the folder ```challenge/controllers/my_robot/```.
+You can freely modify the files under the folder `challenge/controllers/my_robot/`.
 All other files will be replaced by the original ones.

-To open the challenge, open the file ```challenge/arena/challenge1.wbt``` with Webots.
+To open the challenge, open the file `challenge/arena/challenge1.wbt` with Webots.

 ### OTHER